SalishSeaCast/SOG/docs/SOGcommand.rst

     with :kbd:`.out` appended.

-:program:`SOG read_infile` Command
+:command:`SOG read_infile` Command
 ----------------------------------

-The :program:`SOG read_infile` command prints the value associated with a key in the specified YAML infile.
+The :command:`SOG read_infile` command prints the value associated with a key in the specified YAML infile.
 It is primarily for use by the SOG buildbot where it is used to get output file paths/names from the infile.